Mon - Thur: 8:00am - 5:00pm

-First, let's talk about honed finishes!
-Honed finishes are very smooth to the touch and are great for high traffic areas!
-With a satin-look, honed finishes will help hide scratches as they do not reflect as much lighting.
-Honed finishes can also take water very well, and do not get as slippery as other finishes when wet.
-This makes honed finishes a great choice for bathroom countertops, floors, and kitchen countertops, especially around sinks!
+Honed finishes are very smooth to the touch and are great for high-traffic areas!
+With a satin look, honed finishes will help hide scratches as they do not reflect as much lighting.
+Honed finishes can handle take water very well, and they do not get as slippery as other finishes when wet.
+This makes honed finishes a great choice for bathroom countertops, floors and kitchen countertops, especially around sinks!

 Spills on polished marble should be wiped up immediately to avoid damage from etching or stains.
 Polished finishes require less re-sealing than honed finishes do.
 Avoid using harsh products and abrasive materials on polished surfaces.
 Strong cleaners or rough brushing can damage the finish.